lightning/bolts/02-peer-protocol.md

 #### Requirements

+A sending node MUST ensure that the `chain-hash` value be a valid genesis block hash from the chain they wish to open the channel within.
+For the Bitcoin blockchain, the `chain-hash` value MUST be (encoded in hex):
+000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f.

 A sending node MUST ensure `temporary-channel-id` is unique from any other channel id with the same peer.
 The sender MUST set `funding-satoshis`